Disease/Disorder

 Patho-anatomy/physiology

-There are three primary types of shoulder dislocations: anterior, posterior, and inferior.
-Anterior dislocation accounts for most of the cases, followed by posterior dislocations.
-An inferior dislocation occurs when the arm is forced into hyperabduction, causing the abutment of the humerus against the acromion with subsequent separation of the humeral head from the glenoid.3
+There are three primary types of GH joint dislocations: anterior, posterior, and inferior.
+Anterior dislocations are the most common caused by anteroinferior capsulolabral injury, which can lead to posterior lateral humeral head compression (Hill Sachs lesion).
+The second most common type of GH joint dislocations are posterior dislocations which can be encountered through seizures or an electrical shock.
+An inferior dislocation occurs when the arm is forced into hyperabduction, causing the abutment of the humerus against the acromion with subsequent separation of the humeral head from the glenoid.9

-Proximal humeral fractures (PHF) are classified using the Neer system, which is based on fracture location relative to the greater tuberosity, lesser tuberosity, head, and shaft.
-PHF are considered non-displaced if no segment is displaced more than 1 cm or angulated more than 45 degrees, while displaced fractures are classified according to the number of displaced fragments.6
+Proximal humeral fractures (PHFs) are classified using the Neer system, which is based on fracture location relative to the greater tuberosity, lesser tuberosity, head, and shaft, and divided into either: “2-part,” “complex 3-part,” or “4-part fractures”.
+PHFs are considered non-displaced if no segment is displaced more than 1 cm or angulated more than 45 degrees, while displaced fragments are classified according to the number of displaced fragments.8

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-The overall prognosis for PHF’s depends on numerous factors: fracture pattern, patient age, associated comorbidities, and willingness of the patient to undergo lengthy rehabilitation.6 Most clavicle fractures treated non-operatively heal, although with variable amounts of cosmetic deformity.14 In scapular fractures, if no significant associated injury exists, complete or near complete recovery is expected.3
+The overall prognosis for PHFs depends on numerous factors: fracture pattern, patient age, associated comorbidities, and willingness of the patient to undergo lengthy rehabilitation.16 Most clavicle fractures treated non-operatively heal, although with variable amounts of cosmetic deformity.17 In scapular fractures, if no significant associated injury exists, complete or near complete recovery is expected.10

 Specific secondary or associated conditions and complications

-In patients less than 24 years old with anterior dislocation, anterior inferior labrum disruption is described in the literature to occur in 87-97% of patients, posterolateral humeral cortical compression fracture (Hill-Sachs lesion) in 67-89% of patients, and Superior Labrum Anterior and Posterior (SLAP) tears in 10% of patients.
+In patients less than 24 years old with anterior dislocation, anterior inferior labrum disruption (Bankart lesion) is described in the literature to occur in 87-97% of patients, posterolateral humeral cortical compression fracture (Hill-Sachs lesion) in 67-89% of patients, and superior labrum anterior-posterior (SLAP) tears in 10% of patients.
 In patients older than 30 years old, there is a 53% incidence of rotator cuff tears associated with anterior shoulder dislocations.
-Bankart and Hill-Sachs lesions occurs in 73-100% of patients, and humeral avulsion of the glenoid ligament occurs in up to 9.3% of patients.15 Other complications include axillary nerve and artery injury and brachial plexus injury.13 The “terrible triad” has been described in the literature and includes a shoulder dislocation with a fracture, rotator cuff tear, and brachial plexus injury.2,16
+Bankart and Hill-Sachs lesions occur in 73-100% of patients, and humeral avulsion of the glenoid ligament occurs in up to 9.3% of patients.15 Other complications include axillary nerve and artery injury, and brachial plexus injury.13 The “terrible triad” has been described in the literature, and includes a GH dislocation with a fracture, rotator cuff tear, and brachial plexus injury.2,16

 Essentials of Assessment